cnio-bu/bollito/README.md

 This file is optional and it is only used when the input file used are matrices.
 The purpose of this file is to annotate each individual cell, storing that information in the Seurat object.
 It is a tsv file with two or more columns.
 The first column corresponds to each cell name specified in *cell_names.tsv* and the rest are the values of the metadata variables.
 First row of each column indicates the metadata variable name.

+### 4. Create the Conda environments.

+To run the pipeline, the user needs to create the conda environments first, which will take some minutes.
+This step is done automatically using this command:

+    snakemake --use-conda --conda-create-envs-only --conda-frontend mamba

+### 5. Run the pipeline.

+Once the pipeline is configured and conda environments are created, the user just needs to run bollito.

+    snakemake --use-conda -j 32

+The mandatory arguments are:
+* **--use-conda**: to install and use the conda environemnts.
+* **-j**: number of threads/jobs provided to snakemake.

 ## Pipeline steps